Skip to main content

 Tax returns

-If you run your business through a partnership, then the partnership will need to complete a partnership tax return as well as each individual partner filing individual self assessment tax returns.
+If you run your business through a partnership, then the partnership will need to complete a partnership tax return as well as each individual partner filing individual tax returns.
+For tax years up to and including the 2025/26 tax year, partners must complete individual self assessment tax returns.

 As explained under the heading Registration above, the nominated partner for the partnership is responsible for completing and filing the partnership tax return (SA800).
 It is not possible to complete and file a partnership tax return using HMRC’s free online service so if you do not want to purchase commercial software then you will need to complete a paper tax return.
 If a partnership paper tax return is not received from HMRC it can be found, with a guide on how to complete it, on GOV.UK.

-Although the nominated partner is responsible for the filing of the partnership tax return, the individual partners are responsible for filing their own self assessment tax returns.
+The nominated partner is responsible for the filing of the partnership tax return, and the individual partners are responsible for filing their own individual tax returns.
 This is covered in the example under the heading Paying tax below.

 Paying tax

-The partnership does not pay tax or National Insurance contributions (NIC).
+The partnership itself does not pay tax or National Insurance contributions.
 As mentioned under the heading, Allocation of profits or losses above, the partners are allocated a share of the profit or loss from the partnership based on the profit-sharing ratio.
-Tax and self-employed National Insurance contributions (NIC) will be calculated on an individual basis for each partner, with the payment dates following the self assessment rules.
+Tax and self-employed National Insurance contributions will be calculated on an individual basis for each partner, with the payment dates following the self assessment rules.

 The example below illustrates how the profits are allocated between individual partners and how the tax is calculated for each partner.